ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 ---

-## Creating, Saving, and Viewing an Estimate
+## Creating, Saving, and viewing an estimate

 1. **Add to Estimate**
    - After configuring your DR Automation resources, click **Add to estimate**.